Note: Updated Sep 16, 2020

 Paycheck Protection Program(PPP) Loan

 Businesses with employees, independent contractors all qualify.
+(500 or fewer employees and has been negatively impacted by the Covid)

 A household employer can not apply.